Where will I stay on my trip to Kenya?

 What can I expect to do during my SLIK trip?

-Students will spend the bulk of their day interacting with Kenyan teachers and students.
-Students will also have an opportunity to visit the homes of Kenyans living in a rural area and gain a first hand understanding of their lifestyle.
-Students will also meet with elders who were part of Kenya’s struggle for independence in the 1950s.
+Students spend the bulk of their days interacting with Kenyan teachers and students at their respective schools.
+Students also have an opportunity to visit the homes of Kenyans living in a rural area and gain a firsthand understanding of their lifestyle.
+It is not uncommon for the Americans to be a part of afternoon soccer matches organized by a local soccer team of Kenyan high school students.
+The SLIK students also hear stories from local elders who were part of Kenya’s struggle for independence in the 1950s.

-The students will be presented with a variety of evening classes related to Kenya’s history, natural history, and language, Kiswahili.
+The students will have a variety of evening classes related to Kenya’s history, natural history, teaching techniques, and Kiswahili language training.

-A three-day safari to Samburu Game Reserve where the group will camp and see the wildlife for which this area is famous.
+A three-day safari to Samburu Game Reserve where the group stays in a rustic tented camp and experiences the wildlife for which this area is famous.

 A day will be spent with intensive leadership and team building activities on the high and low challenge course at Batian’s View.
-High school aged Kenyans from local schools may also be a part of this activity.
+Kenyan teenagers from local high schools may also be a part of this activity.

 • To become functional in basic Kiswahili.*